Dave's Volvo Page

 internet speeds or plenty of storage space.
 The images are more crisp and

-INDEX2 at the bottom is a text index of notable sites in the area.
-That information may also be found HERE.
+MojaveRd INDEX2 at the bottom is a text index of notable sites in the area.
+That information may also be found at the bottom of this page HERE.

 image (1mb JPG)